cloud-gov/cg-dashboard/CONTRIBUTING.md

 ## High-level roadmap
 The cloud.gov deck is currently being refactored to port the codebase from angular to unit-tested react.
 In doing so, it will take UI/UX cues from the  [community web ui](https://github.com/icclab/cf-webui), and merge that design with the visual [cloudgov-style](https://github.com/18F/cg-style) to create a unified cloud.gov experience.
 This refactor work is accumulated into the `staging-alpha` branch which will eventually be merged with `master` when it's feature complete and bug free.
 This means all work should be merged into the `staging-alpha` branch, unless working with the deprecated angular codebase.

+The work on cloud.gov front end fits into a higher level roadmap for all of cloud.gov.
+For now, this is in [another tool](https://18f.aha.io/products/CGP/bookmarks/project_timelines/new) only accessible by 18F personnel.
+Soon we will publish the information.

 ## Workflow
 Tracking work and progress is currently being done through [Zenhub](https://www.zenhub.io/), which adds a browser extension to add additional agile features to github.
 The main feature Zenhub adds is a "Boards" page which is an agile board detailing the state of work for the deck.